 Food Box & Emergency Services Fundraiser

 Hundreds of family members have depended on our food box deliveries in order to meet their basic needs.
-Delivering food boxes throughout this pandemic has been both heartbreaking and heartwarming.
+Delivering food boxes has been both heartbreaking and heartwarming.
 On the one hand, we have come face to face with families, including children, who had gone hungry for days.
 But when they open their door to a delivery of fifty-plus pounds of fresh, nutritiously balanced food, it’s clear that this is what community is all about.
-Over a twelve-month period, we delivered nearly fifty tons of food!
+Over a twelve-month period, we delivered nearly eighteen tons of food!
 They open their doors to a community member who cares about them!
-These families recommended by our community partners also experience emergencies and have needs for cleaning, sanitizing, and sometimes diapers and wipes.
+These families recommended by our community partners also experience emergencies and have needs for cleaning, sanitizing, and sometimes diapers and wipes, items not able to be purchased with food stamps.
 Our food boxes and our programs expand to meet these ongoing emergencies.

 Meanwhile, the number of homeless youth and adults in our town is staggering.
 Our Southtowne Rotary Club rolls up its sleeves to support the SVDP Youth House, Hosea Youth Services drop-in center, the Mission, 15th Night, 4J’s McKinney-Vento program, 4J’s ECCO High School, and other partnerships with St. Vincent de Paul.
 Our club volunteers work for free, of course, but these programs all require financial support as well.